 What Happens If Organisations Do Not Comply?

 GDPR is a big step towards strengthening data privacy.
-To ascertain that GDPR meets its intended objectives, it is essential that there is a strong deterrent for non-compliance.
-And deterrent it is!
+To ascertain that GDPR meets its intended objectives, it is essential that there is a strong deterrent to non-compliance.
+And the deterrent it is!
 This GDPR summary captures how the policymakers have ensured that the cost of noncompliance with the new data privacy law is prohibitively high.

 GDPR also mandates that if an individual has suffered loss due to the infringement of the regulation, then they can receive compensation from the data controller.
-This means added legal costs for the organisation, which can further run into millions, depending on the extent of the loss to the individual in question.
+This means added legal costs for the organization, which can further run into millions, depending on the extent of the loss to the individual in question.

 Loss of Brand Value

 What is GDPR?
 It is a data protection regulation that sets a precedent for data privacy laws across the globe.
 After all, it is one of the most stringent and far-reaching data protection laws in the world.
-To comply with such a strict law, organisations have to unlearn old data practices to save themselves from hefty fines and customer loss.
+To comply with such a strict law, organizations have to unlearn old data practices to save themselves from hefty fines and customer loss.

-After what you have read in this short GDPR summary, do you think organisations will ever be able to fully comply with GDPR?
+After what you have read in this short GDPR summary, do you think organizations will ever be able to fully comply with GDPR?
 Or is the law impractical considering the way technology is progressing?